Problem

 Cause

-Depending on the scenario, there may be different possible solutions.
-If all resources in the child module need to use the same provider configuration per invocation, then use Possible Solution #1.
-If different resources in the child module need to use different provider configurations, then use Possible Solution #2.
+The appropriate solution depends on your configuration goal.
+If all resources in the child module should use the same provider configuration for each instance, use Solution 1.
+If different resources within the child module require different provider configurations, use Solution 2.

 Original Configuration